-New Facebook phone reportedly codenamed 'HTC Myst,' alleged spec list includes 4.3-inch 720p displayAlex Wagner - Senior News Editor
+New Facebook phone reportedly codenamed 'HTC Myst,' alleged spec list includes 4.3-inch 720p displayAlex Wagner - Deputy Managing Editor, News Desk

 Rumors of a new "Facebook phone" created by both the social network and HTC have been floating around since late 2011, claiming that the two companies are prepping a new Android smartphone with a heavy focus the 'Book and its features.
 Neither Facebook nor HTC have officially confirmed that such a device is in the works, and Facebook CEO Mark Zuckerburg has actually shot down the rumors several times, but the mythical device refuses to die.
 Today a new report claims to have some more details on the HTC-made Facebook phone, alleging that it could finally arrive on AT&T in the coming months.

 According to information obtained by Unwired View from a "previously reliable source," this new Facebook phone goes by the codename "HTC Myst #UL" and could arrive in the U.S. in the spring.
 The handset is said to feature a 4.3-inch 1280x720 display, 1.5GHz dual-core Qualcomm MSM8960 processor, 5-megapixel rear and 1.6-megapixel front cameras, 16GB storage, 1GB RAM and LTE/HSPA+ connectivity.
 We're told to expect Android 4.1.2 Jelly Bean to be preloaded onto the device, and since this is a Facebook-focused device, several of the social network's will also be included, such as a new version of the Facebook app, Facebook Messenger and the Facebook-owned Instagram.